-- .1 Install in accordance with Section 23 05 05 Installation of Pipework, CAN/CSA B149, and applicable Provincial/Territorial Codes, supplemented as specified.
+- .1 Fabricate, install, examine and test in accordance with Section 23 05 05 Installation of Pipework, CAN/CSA B149, and applicable Provincial Codes, supplemented as specified.

 - .2 Install drip points:

 - .1 At low points in piping system.

 - .2 At connections to equipment.

 - .3 Prime and paint gas piping safety yellow.